 Remember, heat illness can kill.
 So, get ahead of it.
 Drink fluids, take frequent breaks and watch out for symptoms in your buddies.
 We know it’s easy to push yourself on the job.
 But taking care to take care of yourself helps everyone: your employer, your loved ones, and yourself.

-For more work resources, check out Nelson Jobs.
+For more work resources, contact the team at Nelson Connects.
 We’re here to help.

 Jayne Garrison, M.S., is a writer and editor from the San Francisco Bay Area.
 She specializes in website content, ghostwriting and thought leadership pieces.